rooseveltframework/progressively-enhance-web-components/README.md

 And suppose also that you have an Express application with templates loaded into `mvc/views`.

-So leverage this module's progressive enhancement technique, you will need to define this component using a `<template>` element in any one of your templates as follows:
+So to leverage this module's progressive enhancement technique, you will need to define this component using a `<template>` element in any one of your templates as follows:

 ```html
 <template id="word-count">